pineapple-bois/conic/README.md

 ### Notebooks

-Tutorials of the functionality and methods available to each type of conic section are explored in the below notebooks;
+Tutorials demonstrating the methods available to each type of conic section;

 #### [Parabolas](Notebooks/Parabolas.ipynb)